microsoft/lisa/pytest/DESIGN.md

 machines, and drastically changes how developers write tests.
 Furthermore, it would not support running local commands against the remote node (like ping) or running the test across a reboot of the node.
-Thus we do not want to use this functionality of pytest-xdist.
-That said, pytest-xdist will still be useful for running tests concurrently, as described above.
+Thus we do not want to use this functionality of `pytest-xdist`.
+That said, `pytest-xdist` will still be useful for running tests concurrently, as described above.

 ### Using Paramiko Instead of Fabric